mongodb/specifications/source/auth/auth.rst

         "onOIDCRefreshToken" (defined below), if the driver supports providing objects as mechanism property values.

-Drivers MUST skip client step 1 for device workflows or when the server step 1 response value is cached.
+Drivers MUST skip client step 1 when using a service to obtain credentials or when the server step 1 response value is cached.
 When skipping step 1, drivers will use ``saslStart`` and a payload with the ``jwt`` value.